duarteocarmo/tandarunner/README.md

 - [x] Small description of the app
 - [x] Logout button
 - [x] Deployment
-- [ ] Adjust weekly running graph for no cut out
+- [x] Adjust weekly running graph for no cut out
-- [ ] Adjust progression graph, so you can actually see progression...
+- [x] Cleaner rolling tanda chart
 - [ ] Make sure no cutoffs when openning on laptop
+- [x] Adjust progression graph, so you can actually see progression...
+- [ ] Yearly distance